-The Foley Hoag Women’s Forum is aimed at cultivating women leaders.
+The Foley Hoag Women’s Forum aims to cultivate women leaders.
 The Forum is focused on recruiting, retention, career advancement and business development activities for women attorneys.
 The Forum serves as an internal network to nurture professional skill development and open doors to external networks to support the career and business goals of Foley Hoag’s women lawyers at every level.

 The mentoring circles are complemented by monthly women associate lunches, which Foley Hoag women partners join every quarter.
 These lunches often feature discussions led by consultants or in-house counsel.
 The women partners also meet amongst themselves bi-monthly for lunch or dinner.